 Downriggers must be installed on the deck area aft of the gunwale board.
-Pursuit Boats reinforces this area especially for the installation of downriggers.
-Downriggers should not be installed or inserted in the rod holders mounted in the gunwale boards as damage may occur.
+Pursuit Boats reinforce this area especially for the installation of downriggers.
+Do not install or insert downriggers in the rod holders mounted in the gunwale boards as damage may occur.